-President-elect Donald Trump declared victory overnight after convincing wins in Georgia, North Carolina and Pennsylvania; further electoral gains this morning could preview a true red wave this cycle, pending results in additional House races.
-Senate Republicans secured a clear majority, successfully defending incumbents and gaining at least three additional seats with victories in Montana, Ohio and West Virginia.
-Several key Senate races that will determine Republicans' final margin of control in the chamber remain too close to call this morning.
+To recap election night, President-elect Donald Trump declared victory after convincing wins in Georgia, North Carolina and Pennsylvania; further electoral gains in Michigan, Wisconsin and Nevada previewed a true red wave this cycle.
+Senate Republicans secured a clear majority, successfully defending incumbents and gaining at least four additional seats with victories in Montana, Pennsylvania, Ohio and West Virginia.
+With only Arizona left to call, Democrats hold 46 seats while Republicans hold 53 seats.
+Due to the Senate flip, Sen. Graham will become the chairman of the critical Senate Appropriations Subcommittee on State and Foreign Operations with Sen. Coons becoming ranking member come January.

-As expected, it may take days or weeks to officially determine control of the House next session.
+It will take weeks to officially determine control of the House next session.
 The fate of the House will determine the full slate of powers available to Republicans-chief among them: whether they can use budget reconciliation to enact legislation next year.
-Budget reconciliation is an invaluable tool, and its viability is particularly compelling as Washington prepares for expansive negotiations on tax policy, including the expiring provisions of the Tax Cuts and Jobs Act.
+Budget reconciliation is an invaluable tool, and its viability is particularly compelling as Washington prepares for expansive negotiations on tax policy.
 Governing dynamics will differ notably in a Republican trifecta scenario versus continued divided government, but the incoming administration is expected to move swiftly to freeze and potentially rollback various Biden-era rulemakings regardless of congressional makeup.
+At this point it is likely that the House will be closely divided, with only a few seats separating control of the lower chamber.
+This scenario could slow potential legislation if there are any inter-party disagreements in the majority.

-While Republican control of the Senate is assured, the conference must convene next week to decide on a new era of leadership in the chamber.
-Longtime party leader Mitch McConnell (R-KY) will pass the baton to a successor-and soon-to-be majority leader-determined by his members.
-In any scenario, the Senate agenda will feature a steady stream agency of appointees and judicial nominees, mixed with proposals that aim to reduce federal spending, roll back regulatory burdens, enhance border security and curb the influence of China, among other priorities.
+While Republican control of the Senate is assured, the conference must convene next week to decide on a new era of leadership in the upper chamber.
+Longtime party leader Mitch McConnell (R-KY) will pass the baton to a successor-and soon-to-be majority leader-determined by his members, most likely Sen. John Thune (R-SD) or Sen. John Cornyn (R-TX).
+In any scenario, the Senate agenda will feature a steady stream of agency appointees and judicial nominees, mixed with Republican proposals that aim to reduce federal spending, roll back regulations, enhance border security and curb the influence of China.
 A Republican House would coalesce around similar policy goals, but a Democratic House could focus heavily on oversight of the new administration.

-As ever, Brownstein maintains strong ties to leaders on both sides of the aisle and the incoming administration, with multiple former Trump administration officials among our ranks.
-Please read on for key race results and our analysis of the lame duck session and leadership in the 119th Congress.
+As ever, Brownstein maintains strong ties to leaders on both sides of the aisle and the incoming administration, with multiple former Trump administration officials among the ranks, as well as close ties to Democratic Congressional leadership.
+Please read on for key race results and further analysis of the lame duck session and leadership in the 119th Congress.